-Once the queued pool becomes active, members are once again allowed to enter and exit the pool.
+Once the queued generation becomes active, members are once again allowed to enter and exit the pool.

-Each time a new pool is created, the ordering of its members is shuffled.
+Each time a new generation is created, the ordering of its members is shuffled.

-Note: It is worth pointing out that from the block during which you exit the pool, you must still execute the calls that are allocated to you for the next 512 blocks until the new queue becomes active.
+Note: It is worth pointing out that from the block during which you exit the pool, you must still execute the calls that are allocated to you until the current generation has ended.
 Failing to do so will cause bond forfeiture.